aDotInTheVoid/boxcars/docs/interim_report.md

 #### Ownership & Borrowing: A very fast introduction.

+(A full tutorial on ownership and borrowing is beyond the scope of this report.
+See [@rust_book] for details.)
 The core idea of **ownership** is that each value has a unique owner, and that value is dropped when the owner goes out of scope.
 To quote The Book [@rust_book]: